 - All participants are to follow the Scouting and Guiding values, which includes no cheating during the Challenge.

-- All participants of the Hurdlestone Challenge must be members of the Scout Association and Girlguiding UK, aged from 10 years old and aged no more than 14½ on 1 August of the Challenge year.
+- All participants of the Hurdlestone Challenge must be members of a Scout Troop or Guide Unit, aged from 10 years old and aged no more than 14½ on 1 August of the Challenge year.

 - Teams must consist of at least four and no more than six members.
 If numbers are reduced to fewer than four at any point in the Challenge, then they must accompany another team while walking but they can continue to participate in bases as separate teams.

 - Team members wishing to retire, must do so at a base, unless injured.

 - All items on the kit list for the Challenge MUST be carried or worn at all times during the Challenge.
 The Troop/Unit Neckerchief must be visibly and correctly worn.

 - Teams must walk in single file on the roads and observe the Highway and Country Codes.
 NO LITTER.